Skip to main content

 • available_credentials lists credential key names in the vault (values are never exposed).
 Agents use these to avoid creating duplicate slots in proposals.

-The canonical way for an agent to reach an upstream host is to call the real URL directly. agent-vault vault run pre-configures HTTPS_PROXY and the CA trust chain on the child process, so every standard HTTP client — curl, fetch, requests, axios, the Go stdlib, SDKs like stripe-node, CLIs like gh and stripe — transparently routes through the broker.
-Agent Vault intercepts the CONNECT, matches the target host against the vault’s services, and injects the stored credential into the auth header for that service.
+The canonical way for an agent to reach an upstream host is to call the real URL directly. agent-vault vault run pre-configures HTTPS_PROXY/HTTP_PROXY and the CA trust chain on the child process, so every standard HTTP client — curl, fetch, requests, axios, the Go stdlib, SDKs like stripe-node, CLIs like gh and stripe — transparently routes through the broker.
+Agent Vault intercepts the CONNECT (for https:// upstreams) or the absolute-form forward-proxy request (for http:// upstreams), matches the target host against the vault’s services, and injects the stored credential into the auth header for that service.
 Other client headers (vendor headers like anthropic-version, tracing IDs, etc.) flow through unchanged — see Header forwarding for the precise rules.

 GET https://api.stripe.com/v1/charges?limit=10